cortical-iv/salted_vex_milk/readme.md

 	- "LIve" stats (where are they now or most recently--for whole clan this would take a loading page): https://www.reddit.com/r/django/comments/4m49r8/showing_a_loading_gif_or_message_to_the_user/
     - PvE net
     - Raid net

-- Note using the suggested bootstrap-->javascript stack from bootstrap site, navbar didn't work, so used w3c versions!

 ## Static files
 -Try running collectstatic dry run and it seems fine.